FredericKaczynski/grape/master_setup/README.md

 ## How to use

-Assuming you are connected via SSH to a RPi with a freshly installed Raspbian OS that contains a clone of this repository, you can simply do:
+Assuming you are connected via SSH to a RPi with a freshly installed Raspbian OS, you can simply do:

 ```bash
 wget https://github.com/FredericKaczynski/grape/archive/master.zip